What You Really Need to Know About Family Office Costs and Fees

 Not every family needs a fully staffed office with 20 employees and multiple in-house teams.
 Many are now choosing a leaner family office structures that delivers the same strategic outcomes – at a fraction of the cost.

 A core team of 2–4 professionals can oversee operations while outsourcing investment management, legal, and tax functions.
-According to J.P.
-Morgan (2024), some family offices with $50–500 million in assets operate efficiently on annual budgets under $1 million.
+According to the J.P.
+Morgan Global Family Office Report 2026, 40% of family offices report annual operating costs under $1 million, even though many of them manage assets in the $50 million to $500 million range.

 One European family with $150 million in diversified assets transitioned from a 12-person in-house office to a lean model with three key staff and outsourced partners.
 By leveraging digital reporting, cloud-based accounting, and on-demand legal counsel, they reduced fixed costs by 43% and improved oversight across all asset classes.